-We broke down this interaction through three paired sampled t-tests.
-We compared the motivation to play find the cheese with the motivation to play escape the owl within each condition.
-As hypothesized, DR participants were equally motivated to play the two games, t(29) = 0.09, p = 0.93.
-However, participants in the MS condition, t(29) = 2.74, p < 0.05, and the non-existential condition, t(29) = 4.84, p < .01, were more motivated to play escape the owl than find the cheese.
-We conducted supplementary analyses to examine whether participants in the MS and control conditions preferred the security-based maze for different reasons.
+To test the interaction between motivation and condition, we conducted simple main effect analyses.
+The simple main effect of condition for motivation to play “find the cheese” was significant, F(2, 73) = 5.46, p < 0.01, p2 = 0.13.
+Pairwise comparisons revealed that DR participants were significantly more motivated to play this game compared to participants in the MS condition (p < 0.01) and non-existential control condition (p < 0.01).
+In contrast, the MS and non-existential conditions did not differ from one another (p = 0.86).
+The simple main effect for the “escape the owl” game was not significant, F(2, 73) = 0.55, p = 0.58.
+In addition, the simple main effect of motivation at each level of condition revealed that DR participants’ enjoyment of the two games did not differ F(1, 73) = 0.28, p = 0.60, whereas both the MS condition F(1, 73) = 6.34, p < 0.01, p2 = 0.08 and non-existential control condition F(1, 73) = 17.34, p < 0.01, p2 = 0.19 were more motivated to play the “find the owl” game.
+To determine whether the two control conditions differed in their reasons for their preference of the “find the owl” game, we conducted supplementary and exploratory analyses.
 We created a relative measure of motivation by subtracting the find the cheese motivation scores from the escape the owl motivation scores for each participant.
 Positive values reflect greater levels of motivation to play the security-based game, whereas negative values reflect greater levels of motivation to play the nourishment-based game.
 The bivariate correlation between this new relative motivation measure and the participants’ self-reported baseline level of enjoying computer games was significant, r(86) = .26, p < .05: the more participants identified themselves as gamers, the more motivated they were to play escape the owl relative to find the cheese.
 We proceeded to calculating this same correlation within the MS and control conditions separately.
 The strength of the correlations increased in the control condition, r(30) = .64, p < .01, and was no longer significant in the MS condition, r(28) = -.05, p = .80.
 The two correlation coefficients were significantly different from each other, z = 2.91, p < .01 (two-tailed).

 In summary, participants who contemplated their death in a specific and individuated manner manifested an outcome indicative of identity integration compared to participants in both control conditions.
 DR participants were equally motivated to play the two maze games, which activated conflicting needs for growth or security.
-In contrast, participants in the two control conditions expressed greater motivation to play the game that activated security needs, although this preference occurred for different reasons.
+In contrast, participants in the two control conditions expressed greater motivation to play the game that activated security needs, although this preference appeared to occur for different reasons.
 The more participants in the non-existential condition enjoyed playing computer games generally, the more motivated they were to play the security-based maze, relative to the other maze.
 This was not the case in the MS condition, suggesting that game preference was not determined by general enjoyment of computer games.
-Given that the MS manipulation is thought to activate needs, motives, and behaviors that maintain psychological security (65), it is possible that MS participants’ preference was driven by the activation of security-related needs.
+Given that the MS manipulation is thought to activate needs, motives, and behaviors that maintain psychological security (66), it is possible that MS participants’ preference was driven by the activation of security-related needs.

 General Discussion